backdrop-contrib/viewsicalexport/README.md

 ## Installation

-Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules
+Install this module using the official [Backdrop CMS instructions](https://docs.backdropcms.org/documentation/extend-with-modules).

+Create or edit a view from a content type with date fields (could be core date, could be repeating dates).

+To attach an iCal feed to that view, click on "+ Add" next to the Displays buttons.
+Choose FEED.
+Switch the format (defaults to RSS):

+- Format: should be "iCal Feed"
+- Show: should be "iCal Fields"

+Set an appropriate path under "FEED SETTINGS", something like "path/your-event-feed.ics".
+Attach that feed to your main Display - that will show the icon button below views results on that page/block.

+Note that if some of the date field's might be empty (an iCal event obviously needs a date), you should either filter empty field values out via views filter.
+Or if you're using multiple (different) date field types, and use the "First populated Date field" setting, you can "Skip blank dates" in the iCal Fields setting.

 ## Dependencies

 No external dependencies.

-Two Backdrop modules are required, both come with Backdrop core:
+Two modules are required, both ship with Backdrop core and are typically enabled:

 * views
 * date